Nee-Shar/BTP-V1/readme.md

    (Frontend runs at http://localhost:5173)

-8. Go to localhost:5173 in your browser , use github credentials to login
+8. Go to localhost:5173 in your browser , use github credentials to login.

 ## TO DO's